How to Personally Thank 500+ Donors When You’re a Team of One

 Zapier can automatically add qualifying donors to a “Handwritten Notes” tab in your Sheet.
 You’ll never wonder who needs that extra touch.

 This is how you scale gratitude.
-Automation routes the donor → you choose the right touchpoint → the relationship stays human.
+Automation routes the donor → you bring the human moment→ the relationship stays real.

 Batching: your new superpower